elysiaojr/lifehack2022/README.md

 - Easier

-The VolunteerBot is run on Telegram, and users can easily begin their volunteering journey by simple starting the bot and typing /start.
+The NEWVolunteer bot is run on Telegram, and users can easily begin their volunteering journey by simple starting the bot and typing /start.
 As most university students use Telegram as a day-to-day communication tool with their peers, they would already be familiar with the Telegram interface and have no issue diving into the bot.

 - Widespread